PostgREST/postgrest/nix/README.md

 have large dependencies that would need to be built before the shell becomes available, which could take an especially long time if the cachix binary cache is not used.
 You can activate those by passing a flag to `nix-shell` with `nix-shell --arg <module> true`.
-This will make the respective utilites available:
+This will make the respective utilities available:

 ```bash
 $ nix-shell --arg memory true